 Collegiate Campus can be found just off Ecclesall Road, a bustling student district.

 Collegiate Library can be found just off Ecclesall Road.
 It's open 24 hours a day, every day.Learn more

 On this course you work with

-- a range of clinical skills simulation suites e.g. clinical wards, operating theatre, x-ray suit, GP practice rooms and a terraced house (service user home)
+- a range of clinical skills simulation suites – e.g. clinical wards, operating theatre, x-ray suite, GP practice rooms, a terraced house (service user home) and online environments

 - specialist kitchen facilities for food practicals